 Vegan Sugar Cookies

 These vegan sugar cookies are sweet and soft with just the right amount of crunch.
-Decorate them with eggless royal icing for a super special touch!
+Perfect for Christmas, Easter or any other special occasion.
+Decorate them with eggless royal icing for a super cute edible treat!

 And I’m so happy with how they turned out!